tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # DTLS Design Rationale and Overview {#dtls-rational}

 The basic design philosophy of DTLS is to construct "TLS over datagram transport".
-Datagram transport does not require nor provide reliable or in-order delivery of data.
+Datagram transport neither requires nor provides reliable or in-order delivery of data.
 The DTLS protocol preserves this property for application data.
-Applications, such as media streaming, Internet telephony, and online gaming use datagram transport for communication due to the delay-sensitive nature of transported data.
+Applications such as media streaming, Internet telephony, and online gaming use datagram transport for communication due to the delay-sensitive nature of transported data.
 The behavior of such applications is unchanged when the DTLS protocol is used to secure communication, since the DTLS protocol does not compensate for lost or reordered data traffic.
-Note that while low-latency streaming and gaming use DTLS to protect data (e.g. for protection of a WebRTC data channel), telephony utilizes DTLS for key establishment, and Secure Real-time Transport Protocol (SRTP) for protection of data {{?RFC5763}}.
+Note that while low-latency streaming and gaming use DTLS to protect data (e.g., for protection of a WebRTC data channel), telephony utilizes DTLS for key establishment and the Secure Real-time Transport Protocol (SRTP) for protection of data {{?RFC5763}}.

-TLS cannot be used directly over datagram transports the following five reasons:
+TLS cannot be used directly over datagram transports for the following five reasons:

 1. TLS relies on an implicit sequence number on records.
 If a record is not received, then the recipient will use the wrong sequence number when